Annilyn/Database/README.md

  5. The order_details table stores of the data info about the quanlity of orders.
 Has 25 rows and 4 columns.
  6. The dishes table stores of the data of the dishes info such as a name and price.
 Has 25 rows and 6 columns.

-•This is an exercise to practice SQL statements using the thaisonbk57 db.
+* This is an exercise to practice SQL statements using the thaisonbk57 db.
 To download the db, visit the repository (link below) and download locally.
 Then open in db browser and test my statements below.
 #### https://github.com/thaisonbk57/Project-4-Design-database-for-a-delivery-service

 ## 1. Query